 My biggest takeaway from talking with Jen was the importance of taking the time to learn how to cook and then actually doing it.
 There’s research that correlates time spent cooking with improved health outcomes, which makes sense because people have more control over the food they make at home.
 A tool I give my clients who aren’t confident in the kitchen or don’t know how to meal prep is the Mealime app.
 It has lots of really yummy meal ideas that generally take about 30 minutes to prepare, which is a reasonably short amount of time to spend making dinner.

-As always, if you need help with food, let me know!
-I’m here to make eating easy and I’m really happy to help.
+As always, if you need help with food, let us know!
+We’re here to make eating easy and we’re really happy to help.